 - Check that nothing is obscuring the field of view of the lens and adjust if necessary

-- Check the camera lens is focused and ensure that the camera’s functions are working (i.e. pan our and zoom)
+- Check the focus and ensure that the camera’s functions are working (i.e. pan our and zoom)

-- Clean any marks off the camera lens, as build-up will lead to eventual view obstruction
+- Clean any marks off, as build-up will lead to eventual view obstruction

 - Ensure that any foliage is trimmed back